 The Governmental Accounting Standards Board has established the criteria for determining whether or not a given entity is a component unit.
 The criteria are: (1) is the potential component unit a legally separate entity, (2) does the primary government appoint a voting majority of the potential component unit's board, (3) is the primary government able to impose its will on the potential component unit, (4) is there a financial benefit or burden relationship.
 The District was created as an independent municipality.
 The District does not meet the criteria for inclusion as a component unit of any entity nor does any other entity meet the component unit criteria for inclusion in the District's basic financial statements.

 Financial Statement Presentation

-These financial statements have been prepared in accordance with Governmental Accounting Standards Board (GASB) Statement No. 34-Basic Financial Statements and Management's Discussion and Analysis-for State and Local Governments.
+These financial statements have been prepared in accordance with Governmental Accounting Standards Board (GASB) Codification of Governmental Accounting and Financial Reporting Standards Part II, Financial Reporting.

 Financial Statement Presentation (Continued)